Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ### Pontifex Maximus

-The Pontifex Maximus shall be an ordained Pontiff or Flamen of a Cultic Priesthood or an ordained Minister or Magister of the Ministerial Priesthood, and shall have held such position for at least ten years before being elected Pontifex Maximus.
+The Pontifex Maximus shall be an ordained Pontifex or Flamen of the Cultic Priesthood or an ordained Minister or Magister of the Ministerial Priesthood, and shall have held such position for at least ten years before being elected Pontifex Maximus.